1. Abstract Art

 Statens Museum for Kunst, National Gallery of Denmark.
 Exhibited at the 1912 Salon

-des Indépendants, and published in Apollinaire's 1913 Les Peintres Cubistes
+des Indépendants, and published in Apollinaire's 1913 Les Peintres Cubistes.

 Provenance: Jacques Nayral, Neils Bohr.